 - Extra Omega-3 fatty-acids – heart friendly, brain supporting, and a potent weapon against cancer

-- Richest known source of CLA (conjugated linoleic acid), another known cancer fighter
+- Richest known source of CLA (conjugated linoleic acid), another suspected cancer fighter

 - Extra amounts of antioxidant vitamins including Vitamin E.